zimtsui/amenda/README.md

 ### Controlflow

-A `Controlflow` is the orchestrator of a workflow, which compose workflows into a new workflow.
+A `Controlflow` is the orchestrator of workflow, which composes workflow nodes.

 ```ts
 import { Controlflow } from '@zimtsui/amenda';